 The Saskatchewan Co-operative Wildlife Management Survey, formerly the Co-operative Deer Management Survey, is a long-standing, volunteer-based survey that provides the ministry with valuable productivity and herd structure information.
-In 2017, this survey was expanded to formally include moose, elk and select upland bird observations.
+This survey now includes white-tailed deer, mule deer, moose, elk, woodland caribou and select upland bird observations.
 Participants also have the opportunity to conveniently record observations using the new mobile SK CWMS application, that is compatible with both Apple and Android smart phones.

 Although the SK CWMS application will allow participants to record observations at any time of year, there are key periods where it is particularly important to record your observations for each species:

 White-tailed deer and mule deer: September 1 to November 30